Tamara Mellon: Honours and awards

 In the 2010 Birthday Honours, Mellon was appointed as an Officer of the Order of the British Empire (OBE) for services to the fashion industry.
-In 2014, she received the Women's Entrepreneurship Day Pioneer Award in recognition for her achievements in fashion.

 Personal life

 She is the daughter of Tommy Yeardye and former Chanel model Ann Davies, who married 15 January 1965.
 Tamara married Mathew Mellon in 2000.
 Together, the two had a daughter, Araminta.
 In 2005, the couple divorced.

 Regarding her approach to her wardrobe, Mellon told Vogue magazine in 2004, "I never wear [clothing] from past seasons", adding that, each season, she sends 98 per cent of her wardrobe to a favorite resale store.
 In January of that year, that amounted to 40 outfits, according to the article.
 In 2007, Mellon began a romantic relationship with actor Christian Slater that ended two years later.

 In 2013, Mellon published the autobiography In My Shoes in which she details her rise to success and her partnership with shoe designer Jimmy Choo.
 In an interview about the book with Vanity Fair, she spoke of the challenges of designing shoes for the Oscar Season.
 Several media publications reported on the discussion in her book about her drug-addiction issues, specifically her problems with cocaine.
 Subsequent news coverage also focused on her stint in rehab, party lifestyle and being fired from Vogue magazine.
 Mellon's battle with alcohol addiction is also well documented and she met her first husband, Matthew, at Alcoholics Anonymous.
 They later divorced and she wrote a number of articles about the dramatic details of her marriage, referencing "snorting her way through alpine ranges of cocaine".

 In 2015, she announced her engagement to Michael Ovitz in a magazine interview with HELLO!
 In a 2016 The Sunday Times article, she referred to the situation as "complicated".
+A 2025 article in The New York Times referred to her as Ovitz's fiancée, and said she has lived with Ovitz in his house in Beverly Hills "for the past 15 years".